 Service in the Hartland Volunteer Fire Department has been a long standing, proud tradition for many of Hartland’s citizens over the decades.
 It is a long and continuing list of brave men and women who selflessly volunteer their time and efforts to keep Hartland safe.

-3 of H.V.F.D.’s many long serving members at their retirement (L-R): Alvah Cully, Cliff Sprague & Wesley Ham
+3 of H.V.F.D.’s many long serving members at their retirement (L-R): Alver Cully, Cliff Sprague & Wesley Ham

 Further renovations were done to the Hubbard Avenue Fire Hall including the addition of a dedicated stairwell.